TAC Recruitment - Privacy Collection Statement

 The TAC collects the personal information you provide during recruitment for the purpose of assessing your suitability for a position, and administering your application.
 This includes:

-• Communicating with you about your application,
+• communicating with you about your application,

-• Providing associated services such as security and parking, and
+• providing associated services such as security and parking, and

-• To assess and improve the TAC’s recruitment practices.
+• to assess and improve the TAC’s recruitment practices.

-Should you progress past the initial application stage, or if you are shortlisted, the TAC may also collect information about you from third parties such as your nominated referees (the TAC has engaged XRef to conduct referee checks for candidates on its behalf), previous employers, and education institutions/professional bodies you list in your application.
-For certain positions, you may be asked to complete probity checks (such as consent to a Police Check and/or agree to obtain a Working with Children Check (the TAC has engaged CVCheck to conduct background checks for candidates on its behalf)The TAC will not collect ‘sensitive’ or ‘health information’ (see the definitions of each in the TAC Privacy Policy) about you, unless you provide your consent.
+Should you progress past the initial application stage, or if you are shortlisted, the TAC may also collect information about you from third parties such as your nominated referees (the TAC has engaged XRef to conduct Referee checks for Candidates on its behalf), previous employers, and education institutions/professional bodies you list in your application.
+For certain positions, you may be asked to complete background checks (such as consent to a Police Check and/or agree to obtain a Working with Children Check (the TAC has engaged CVCheck to conduct Background checks for Candidates on its behalf).
+The TAC will not collect ‘sensitive’ or ‘health information’ (see the definitions of each in the TAC Privacy Policy) about you unless you provide your consent.

-Use & disclosure of your personal information
+Use and disclosure of your personal information

 Information you provide to the TAC as part of your application and during the recruitment process may be shared with:

-• Your previous employers, registration bodies, professional associations or education institutions to verify your qualifications and experience
+• your previous employers, registration bodies, professional associations or education institutions to verify your qualifications and experience,

-• The TAC's legal counsel, and TAC staff who are relevant to the recruitment process & decision
+• the TAC's legal counsel, and TAC staff who are relevant to the recruitment process & decision,

-• Organisations that conduct competency tests or medical tests on behalf of the TAC
+• organisations that conduct competency tests or medical tests on behalf of the TAC,

-• Other disclosures or uses required or authorised by or under law
+• other disclosures or uses required or authorised by or under law

 If you provide the TAC with other people’s personal information (such as your referees), you should inform them that:

-• You are providing their information to the TAC
+• you are providing their information to the TAC,

-• If you are successful, their personal information may be kept on your employment record, and
+• if you are successful, their personal information may be kept on your employment record, and

-• They can access that information by contacting the TAC’s Privacy Officer.
+• they can access that information by contacting the TAC’s Privacy Officer.

 If your application is successful

 If your application is successful, the TAC will keep your information as a part of your employment record.
 This is a comprehensive file of your work history at the TAC.
 The information retained on it also enables the TAC to contact your next of kin in an emergency; or, in relation to information about your state of health (e.g. relevant medical conditions) to take necessary steps to provide you with a safe working environment.
-Other information collected during your employment with the TAC and stored on your employment record may include:

-• Performance feedback
+• performance feedback

-• Information about a workplace accident in which you are involved
+• information about a workplace accident in which you are involved

-• Information about any insurance investigation, litigation, registration or professional disciplinary matter, criminal matter, inquest or inquiry in which you are involved
+• information about any insurance investigation, litigation, registration or professional disciplinary matter, criminal matter, inquest or inquiry in which you are involved

 This information can be used or disclosed to:

-• Assist your role / career performance or management
+• assist your role/ career performance or management

-• Assist in any workplace rehabilitation
+• assist in any workplace rehabilitation

-• Manage any complaint, investigation or inquiry in which you are involved
+• manage any complaint, investigation or inquiry in which you are involved

-• Respond to any insurance claim or proposal that requires disclosure of your information
+• respond to any insurance claim or proposal that requires disclosure of your information

-• Analysing human resources and comparative labour markets (in a de-identified form)
+• analysing human resources and comparative labour markets (in a de-identified form)

 If your application is unsuccessful

-If your application is unsuccessful, the TAC is required to keep your information for at least six months to meet its legal record-keeping obligations.
+If your application is unsuccessful, the TAC is required to keep your information for at least 6 months to meet its legal record-keeping obligations.
 The TAC may legally keep your personal information beyond this time for other legitimate purposes.
 The TAC considers that one such legitimate purpose is to consider your suitability for other roles at the TAC.
 If a role arises that you may be interested in, the TAC will contact you by email or telephone and ask if you consent to being considered further.
 You may then be forwarded information about that position or advised how to locate it on the web.

-Accessing your information
+Accessing your Information

 You have a right to access any information the TAC holds about you, subject to exceptions in relevant legislation such as the Freedom of Information Act 1982 (Vic).
-If you would like to access your information, or if you want to know more about how it is stored, used or shared, please contact the TAC Privacy Officer, or the FOI & Privacy Manager via the following:
+If you would like to access your information, or if you want to know more about how it is stored, used or shared, please contact the TAC Privacy Officer, or the FOI & Privacy Manager at the following:

 Email: privacy@tac.vic.gov.au